aniket402/Case-Study/README.md

 # Case-Study
 The dataset has funding information of the Indian startups from January 2015 to August 2017.

+### Tools and Techniques Used

+Python Libraries (Numpy, Pandas, Matplotlib) used for EDA, Pre-processing and Visualizations.

 ## PART 1
 ### Problem Statememts